toolness/security-adventure/README.md

 The [Content Security Policy][csp] specification is one of the most awesome security innovations to come to browsers in recent years.
-It allows servers to change the default allowances for what kinds of script can be executed, and even what kinds of external resources (such as iframes, images, and style sheets) can be included in a page.
+It allows servers to change the default allowances for what kinds of script can be executed, and even what kinds of embedded resources (such as iframes, images, and style sheets) can be included in a page.
+This is in accordance with the [Principle of Least Authority][pola], which is a good best practice for any secure system.

 Since our app doesn't actually have *any* client-side script or embedded content, we can enforce the most restrictive CSP possible by setting the